ReactiveCocoa/ReactiveCocoa/Documentation/BasicOperators.md

 ### Concatenating

-The `.Concat` strategy works by concatenating the producers such that their values are sent in the order of the producers themselves.
+The `.Concat` strategy works by concatenating the `SignalProducer`s such that their values are sent in the order of the `SignalProducer`s themselves.
-This implies, that values of a producer are only sent, when the preceding producer has completed
+This implies, that values of a `SignalProducer` are only sent, when the preceding `SignalProducer` has completed

 ```Swift
 let (numbersSignal, numbersSink) = SignalProducer<AnyObject, NoError>.buffer(5)